swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 print('Gaussian Blurring:',np.linalg.norm(x_hat - img_bw))
 print('Noisy Image:',np.linalg.norm(img_noise - img_bw))
 ```
-We can clearly observe that image estimated using the wiener filter is much closer compare to that of the Guassian blur.
+We can clearly observe that image estimated using the Wiener filter is much closer compare to that of the Guassian blur.

 ## Deblurring

-Another common image degradation mechanism is blurring (due to out of focus imaging, atmospheric or other point-spread functions, lens blur, motion blur, ...).
-In a typical degradation pipeline an image is first blurred and then corrupted by noise.

-How can we derive an optimal (L)MMSE estimator for deblurring, or joint deblurring and denoising?
-Or perhaps a Wiener filter?
+Another common image degradation mechanism is blurring (due to out-of-focus imaging, atmospheric or other point-spread functions, lens blur, motion blur, ...).
+Typically, the image is blurred and then corrupted with noise.
+The goal is to recover the original image.
+Here, we first model the blurring process and then derive an optimal estimator to deblur the image and then denoise it.
+Specifically, we derive a Wiener filter for deblurring and denoising.

 First, lets see how the blurring effects an image.